nadasalem155/Gender-Voice-Classifier/README.md

 ---
 ## 📌 Notes

--The Streamlit app loads the model once for efficiency using @st.cache_resource
+- The Streamlit app loads the model once for efficiency using @st.cache_resource

--Audio files are temporarily stored for processing and can be removed with a button click
+- Audio files are temporarily stored for processing and can be removed with a button click

--Spectrogram resizing ensures uniform input shape (128x128x1) for CNN
+- Spectrogram resizing ensures uniform input shape (128x128x1) for CNN